ibm-cloud-docs/cloud-object-storage/basics/metrics-monitoring.md

 ### Configure a bucket for metrics
 {: #mm-cos-connection-console}

-In this guide, we want to measure the number and size of objects in our buckets.

 Metrics are only sent to {{site.data.keyword.mon_short}} every 24 hours.
 Any alert thresholds exceeded on metrics will not trigger until the next time the metrics are sent to {{site.data.keyword.mon_short}}.
 {: important}